Uweb95/serverswitcher/README.md

 This plugin only works on Velocity proxies!
 There is currently no check whether a command has already been registered or not.

+To reload the configuration while the server is running, you can use the ```/serswi reload``` command.